When Does Monolingual Data Help Multilingual Translation: The Role of Domain and Model Scale: Results

 \subsection{Single-Domain Monolingual Data (Wiki)}

-In our first experiment, we compare the parallel-only MMT model with BT and DAE (MASS and BART) using the single-domain monolingual data split.
-This choice enables us to control for the effect of the domain of the monolingual data on the performance of each method across different test sets.
-Specifically, for each language, we use all the available Wikipedia data capped to 5M sentences, which are many times larger than the parallel data of most language pairs (Table~\ref{table:full-data-stats} in Appendix).
+We begin with a series of controlled experiments that measure the impact of the domain using the Transformer-Big model scale (370M).
+We compare across different test sets the parallel-only model with parallel+BT and parallel+DAE (MASS, BART) that use the single-domain monolingual split (see statistics in Table~\ref{table:full-data-stats}).
 In Table~\ref{tab:mmt-wiki} we report the BLEU scores of each model on the ML50 test set averaged by group and translation direction.
-Specifically, we group languages based on the amount of their parallel training data into \textsc{high}~($\geq$1M, 13 languages), \textsc{med}~($\geq$100K, 16 languages) and \textsc{low}~($<$100K, 19 languages).

-On average (i.e., Mean column), BT and both DAE models outperform the baseline by +1.4 and +0.7 BLEU points, respectively.
-BT consistently achieves the best results, with the largest gains in the low-resource languages, where it outperforms the baseline by +1 BLEU points on en$\rightarrow$xx and +3.6 BLEU points on xx$\rightarrow$en.
+On average, BT and both DAE models outperform the baseline by +1.4 and +0.7 BLEU points, respectively.
+BT consistently achieves the best results, with the largest gains in low-resource, with +1 BLEU points on en$\rightarrow$xx and +3.6 BLEU points on xx$\rightarrow$en.
 Both DAE models produce similar results, but MASS is marginally better.
 However, in the en$\rightarrow$xx high- and medium-resource languages, both DAE models fail to outperform the baseline, although they use the same monolingual data as BT.

-\paragraph{Non-aggregated scores reveal mixed results.} Next, we look beyond the aggregated results for a more detailed picture of model performance.
-We plot the \textit{differences} in the BLEU scores ($\Delta$-BLEU) between each model and the parallel-only baseline model across all pairs in Figure~\ref{fig:delta-bleu-wiki}.
-As both DAE models perform similarly, for simpler presentation, we plot only MASS which was marginally better.